GAS TRAINING FOR PLUMBERS | BECOME A GAS ENGINEER

 Following a three-step approach, the gas training for plumbers course includes a mixture of theoretical and practical training, on-site work experience with a qualified gas engineer and essential assessments.

 Accredited by Logic Certification, undertaking this gas training course will allow you to gain your ACS qualifications.
-Once you have gained those qualifications, you can apply for the gas safe register.
+Once you have gained those qualifications, you can apply for membership of the gas safe register.

 Step One - Centre Led Training

 Gas training for plumbers begins with centre led training in any one of our fully equipped training centres.
 Tutors with years of industry experience deliver the training, which is made up of both theoretical and practical work.
 Lasting for eight weeks, during this time you will learn essential gas engineering knowledge and have the skills and ability to move onto step two.

 Portfolio building consists of going out to work with an experienced gas engineer.
 During this time, you will undertake supervised gas work and collect evidence of it to make up your portfolio.
 Your portfolio must consist of a wide range of work and be of a suitable standard to allow you to proceed to step three.
 At Options Skills, we can guarantee to find you a gas safe engineer who is local to you, to complete your portfolio with.
 Thanks to experience within the industry, we have an expansive network of gas engineers throughout the UK.
 The duration of step two varies from trainee to trainee.
 The awarding body set a minimum of 100 days and a maximum of two years to complete it.

 Your final step of training here at Options Skills will be your ACS Initial Assessment.
 Incorporating the full domestic suite of gas appliances, you will undertake verbal and practical assessments.
 It is upon passing the ACS assessment that you can apply to the gas safe register.

 GAS TRAINING FOR PLUMBERS